About the Chamber

 Byron Shire Council

-The Byron Shire Council is slowly developing an Economic Development Unit.
-The Chamber liaises with the Economic Development Officer and the Tourism Research Officer on a regular basis to share information, resolve issues and prgress economic development projects.
+The Chamber liaises with Council, including Councillors and the General Manager, on a regular basis to share information, resolve issues and progress economic development projects.

-The Chamber works in partnership with many of its 40 community organisations, including the Brunswick Heads Progress Association, Rotary Club, Brunswick Heads Surf Club, Brunswick Valley Rescue Squad etc on projects, workshops, events and fundraisers.
+The Chamber works in partnership with many of the town's community organisations, including the Brunswick Heads Progress Association, Rotary Club, Brunswick Heads Surf Club, Brunswick Valley Rescue Squad etc. on projects, workshops, events and fundraisers.

 Other Chambers